 The policy specifies:

-'The external Auditor can be used to provide non-audit services subject to any non-audit engagement proposal provided by the external Auditor is formally approved by the Audit Committee before contractual arrangements are entered into, except for:
+'The external Auditor can be used to provide non-audit services subject to any non-audit engagement proposal provided by the external Auditor being formally approved by the Audit Committee before contractual arrangements are entered into, except for

 - Half year review; and

-- Internal support services supplied by the Auditor in order to execute management's Internal Audit plan.
+- Internal support services supplied by the auditors in order to support the Company's own internal audit function in determining and executing the Company's annual Internal Audit plan.

-Consent is required from the Audit Committee Chairman on behalf of the Audit Committee before the Auditor can be engaged for non-audit services.
+Consent is required from the Audit Committee Chair on behalf of the Audit Committee before the Auditor can be engaged for non-audit services.'

-In addition, the external Auditor follows its own ethical guidelines and continually reviews its audit team to ensure that its independence is not compromised.
+In addition, the external Auditor follows its own ethical guidelines and continually reviews is audit team to ensure that its independence is not compromised.

-An analysis of the fees earned by the external Auditor is disclosed in note 2 to the financial statements.
+An analysis of the fees earned by the external Auditor is disclosed in note 3 to the Financial Statements.

 Role and Effectiveness of Internal Audit

-The Company has a dedicated in-house internal audit team, assisted by external specialists if necessary.
+The Company has a dedicated in-house Internal Audit team, which is able to obtain advice from external specialists if necessary.
 The team principally reviews the effectiveness of the controls operating within the business by undertaking an agreed schedule of independent audits each year.
-The Audit Committee determines the nature and scope of the annual audit programme at the beginning of each year and revises it from time to time according to changing business circumstances and requirements.
-The Audit Committee also confirms that internal audit has appropriate resources available to it.
+The Audit Committee determines the nature and scope of the annual audit programme and revises it from time to time according to changing business circumstances and requirements.
+The Audit Committee also confirms that Internal Audit has appropriate resources available to it.
 The annual audit programme is derived from an audit universe including financial and commercial processes, governance issues, and key corporate risks.

-A Whistleblowing Policy and procedure enables colleagues to report concerns on matters affecting the Group or their employment, without fear of recrimination.
-Posters publicising whistleblowing channels are distributed to all stores, autocentres, distribution centres and support centres.
+A Whistleblowing Policy and Procedure enables colleagues to report concerns on matters affecting the Group or their employment, without fear of recrimination.
+Posters publicising whistleblowing channels are distributed to all stores, Autocentres, distribution centres and the Support Centre.